Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 ### Why did people claim that 65% is the maximum for secondary structure prediction?
 - Helix formation is local -> you see that in the windows
 - Strand formation is not -> you don't have the necessary information
-- 35% of secondary structure is determined by long range interactions
 - The 65% number came from: people tried for many years all kinds of ideas and ML and they all hit against the 65% limit.
+- So they thought 35% of secondary structure is determined by long range interactions

 ### What were problems of secondary structure prediction after the 2nd generation / before 1994?
 - Hit against 65% mark -> must me max
 - On beta-strands, the accuracy was only 40% -> slightly above random -> must be non-local
-- Often short segments in predictions that contradict what we know -> you don't know how to use it
+- Often short segments in predictions that contradict what we know -> you don't know how to use it For example, helix that consists of only 2 residues

 ### What would be shorter ways of encoding the network input than sparse coding / one-hot?
 What way performs best?
 - 5 units -> binary coding of aminoacids